junxit/us-congress-bills-113/metadata.md

 - 2013-10-22 — Referred to the Subcommittee on Health.
 - 2013-10-22 — Subcommittee on Health Discharged.
 - 2013-10-28 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2013-10-30 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2013-10-31 — Passed Senate without amendment by Unanimous Consent.
+- 2013-10-31 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2013-10-31 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S7778)
+- 2013-10-31 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S7778)
+- 2013-11-01 — Message on Senate action sent to the House.
+- 2013-11-06 — Presented to President.
+- 2013-11-06 — Presented to President.
+- 2013-11-13 — Became Public Law No: 113-49.
+- 2013-11-13 — Became Public Law No: 113-49.
+- 2013-11-13 — Signed by President.
+- 2013-11-13 — Signed by President.